flaviol-souza/po-233-ita/README.md

 Step 2
 * Open the transformData.ipynb file on Jupyter Lab and run it.
-* Check if there are 10 files on database/transform
+* Check if there are 1 file at database/transform

 Step 3
+* Execute the model analysis script to get the performance of Decision Tree and Random Forest

 ## Contributing
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->